How I found out the best banquet halls near me

 Medium size drones weigh between 25 Kg to 150 Kg and can easily go over 6,000 feet in the air but are difficult to operate.
-They are usually used by the government for defence and the entertainment industry.
+They are usually used by the government for defense and the entertainment industry.

 v) Large drones:

 Anything weighing more than 150 Kg falls under this category and mostly have fixed winged and devoid of rotors.
 Large drones are neither portable nor easy to operate so it is useless to buy one.
-These are mainly used by the defence forces.
+These are mainly used by the defense forces.

-How many propellers they have?
+How many propellers do they have?

 Propellers and rotors are the most important part of any drone.
 They help in giving the machine a flight and help in its navigation and keep it moving in the air until the battery dies up.
-Drones are classified on the basis of multiple rotors-
+Drones are classified on the basis of multiple rotors:

 i) Single rotor/ Helicopter-